Environmental engineering: Curriculum

-Although differential equations can be intimidating, this formula for a change in the concentration for a control volume per time is very versatile even without calculus.
-Take for instance the common scenario of a tank containing a volume with a contaminant of a certain concentration.
-Given that there is a first order reaction -kC taking place and that the tank is in steady state the effluent concentration becomes an expression of the initial concentration, the reaction constant k, and the hydraulic retention time (HRT) which is equal to the quotient of the volume of the tank by the flow.

 Applications

 Water supply and treatment

 Environmental engineers evaluate the water balance within a watershed and determine the available water supply, the water needed for various needs in that watershed, the seasonal cycles of water movement through the watershed and they develop systems to store, treat, and convey water for various uses.

 Water is treated to achieve water quality objectives for the end uses.
 In the case of a potable water supply, water is treated to minimize the risk of infectious disease transmission, the risk of non-infectious illness, and to create a palatable water flavor.
 Water distribution systems are designed and built to provide adequate water pressure and flow rates to meet various end-user needs such as domestic use, fire suppression, and irrigation.

 Wastewater treatment

 There are numerous wastewater treatment technologies.
 A wastewater treatment train can consist of a primary clarifier system to remove solid and floating materials, a secondary treatment system consisting of an aeration basin followed by flocculation and sedimentation or an activated sludge system and a secondary clarifier, a tertiary biological nitrogen removal system, and a final disinfection process.
 The aeration basin/activated sludge system removes organic material by growing bacteria (activated sludge).
 The secondary clarifier removes the activated sludge from the water.
 The tertiary system, although not always included due to costs, is becoming more prevalent to remove nitrogen and phosphorus and to disinfect the water before discharge to a surface water stream or ocean outfall.